 How Much Oxygen Do Fish Need?

 The safe level of oxygen varies according to fish species.
-Bottom dweller fish requires 1-2 mg/l of dissolved oxygen to survive, although many fish species require much more than that.
+For example, bottom-dweller fish requires 1-2 mg/l of dissolved oxygen to survive, although many fish species require much more than that.
 The widely accepted DO level is 4-5 mg/L, and below 3 mg/L, even the hardy fish may suffocate.

 However, as I mentioned earlier, fish may die because of over oxygenation.
 Water can hold oxygen until it gets saturated.
 When saturated, oxygen can’t dissolve anymore.
 Fish can live happily without any complaint in oxygen-saturated water.